tscanlin/developers.optimizely.com/src/content/android/changelog/index.md

 December 7, 2015

 *Bug Fixes:*
-- Handles GSON crash when it creating it's adapter.
+- Handles GSON crash when it creating GSON adapter.
 GSON crashes will cause the SDK to disable itself and not crash the host app.

 ### 1.3.3
 November 30, 2015